lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 metrics).
 The challenge is that you need to change all your deployment descriptors to benefit from these improvements.

-In a polyrepo, you'd start thinking about some migration strategy.
-Deprecate the current descriptors, make a list of descriptors to change, change them one by one.
+In a polyrepo, you'd start thinking about some migration strategy: deprecate the current descriptors, make a list of descriptors to change, change them one by one.
 It's possible but it's also not comfortable.